 Jackson Hole is part of the Greater Yellowstone Ecosystem, the largest intact temperate ecosystem in the lower 48 States – 18 million acres of protected wildlife habitat, national forest and national park lands.
 Development is carefully regulated within this region leaving 97% of the landscape preserved as open space.
 In this environment habitat is diverse and plentiful, from evergreen expanses and crisp high-altitude lakes to the more rare moose, beer, wolf, bald eagle and cutthroat trout.

 The parks and their peaks are covered in snow from November through March offering snow shoeing, cross-country skiing, and for the most adventurous, the chance to ascend and ski some of the most exciting mountain chutes and spines in North America.
-As snow melts and fills Jackson Lake and the Snake River, anglers and boaters take their place along the banks and, as the Spackmans can attest, the sheer amount of hiking trails and climbing routes could not be exhausted in a lifetime.
+As snow melts and fills Jackson Lake and the Snake River, anglers and boaters take their place along the banks and, as Spackmans & Associates can attest, the sheer amount of hiking trails and climbing routes could not be exhausted in a lifetime.